 (She also loves to swap cute dog stories - don't say we didn't warn you)

-*We are not accepting customer processing orders until spring 2019*
+*We are not accepting customer processing orders until summer 2019*